-Application of common units is required for direct transfer of reported results into a database.
+Application of common and generally defined units is required for direct transfer of reported results into a database.
 The second [s] is the SI unit for the base quantity time.
 The term 'rate' is too general and not useful for a database (Fig. 6).

-Figure 6: Different meanings of rate may lead to confusion, if the normalization is not sufficiently specified.
-Results are frequently expressed as mass-specific flux, $J_m$ , per mg protein, dry or wet weight, ignoring the fundamental difference between weight and mass.
+Fig. 6.
+Different meanings of rate may lead to confusion, if the normalization is not sufficiently specified.
+Results are frequently expressed as mass-specific flux, $J_m$ , per mg protein, dry or wet weight, ignoring the fundamental mitochondrial volume may be use weight, ignoring the fundamental difference between weight and mass.
 Cell volume or mitochondrial volume may be used for normalization (volume-specific flux, $J{Vce}$ or $J{Vmt}$ ), which then must be clearly distinguished from flux, $J_V$ , expressed for methodological reasons per volume of the measurement chamber.